by Robert Wilkinson

 We'll begin this celebration of Roy and his music with one of my favorite songs he ever did, co-written with Jeff Lynne and Tom Petty.
 This performance footage was taken in Europe less than three weeks before he died.
-For your pleasure and enjoyment, the incredible voice of Mister Roy Orbison doing the awesome “You Got It.”
+For your pleasure and enjoyment, the incredible voice of Mister Roy Orbison doing his global top 10 hit, the awesome “You Got It.”

-Here's Roy in Australia in 1972 doing his first major hit, "Only the Lonely."
+Here's Roy in Festival Hall, Melbourne, Australia in 1972 doing his first major hit from 1960 that hit #2 in the charts, "Only the Lonely."

 It's a great production to watch in its entirety (it's for sale on various sites) and features Roy, Bruce Springsteen, Elvis Costello, Jackson Browne, James Burton and the TCB Band, with Bonnie Raitt, Jennifer Warnes, and k.d. lang on backing vocals.
-It's a half hour of pure gold featuring all the hits!
+It's a great show of pure gold featuring all the hits!